1.2 Does the appellant have a right to appeal?

 - A foreclosure order

-The appellant cannot appeal a decision from the family or small claims court (in Provincial Court) directly to the Court of Appeal without filing an appeal to the Supreme Court first.
+The appellant cannot appeal a decision from a Provincial court family or small claims matter directly to the Court of Appeal without filing an appeal to the Supreme Court first.
 Section 13 of the Small Claims Act prohibits an appeal to the Court of Appeal from an order made by the Supreme Court.
 The BC Supreme Court has final jurisdiction over small claims appeals and no further appeal lies to the BCCA.

 The appellant may only appeal some decisions by BC administrative tribunals or others made by provincial or federal bodies.
 Usually, those decisions must first be reviewed by the BC Supreme Court, unless the statute that created the tribunal says otherwise.
 The applicable statutes explain how to appeal a decision and the procedural timelines that all parties must follow.